Broaden out their horizons; providing life changing experiences for young people around the world who would not otherwise have that opportunity.

-We are currently mid way through our third exchange project, again involving Ntafufu Senior Secondary School, but this time working with The Urswick School in Hackney.
-Urswick teachers and students have just returned from an amazing visit to South Africa and we are now fundraising to bring a group of Ntafufu students back in 2019.
-You can follow our progress here:
+We have now successfully completed our third exchange project, again involving Ntafufu Senior Secondary School, but this time working with The Urswick School in Hackney.
+Urswick teachers and students visited South Africa in July 2018 and the return group from Ntafufu came to London in February 2019.
+You can find out much more about both visits here:

 Broaden out their horizons is also supported by Teachers International Consultancy (TIC).
 TIC helps teachers find great jobs in international schools by providing a personalised, reliable and responsive recruitment and training service tailored specifically to international schools and teachers worldwide. www.ticrecruitment.com